AndresHugoBernardez/TactilSoundRadar/Casco para sordo/ReadMe.txt

-Sim1 files should be open with SimulIDE software.
+Sim1 files should be opened with SimulIDE software.